wrickord/awesome-papers/README.md

 # 📚 Research Library

-An ever-expanding collection of papers and synthesized notes at the intersection of AI, Biology, and Mathematics.
-This repository uses an automated sync system to pull high-signal resources directly from my personal Notion database, so create an issue for any problems or to request a resource to be added.
+An ever-expanding collection of papers and synthesized notes at the intersection of AI, biology, and mathematics.
+Browse by topic to find domain-specific works, or scroll through the continuous paper feed (at the bottom of this page) for the full collection.
+This repository is powered by an automated sync system that pulls high-signal resources from my personal Notion database.
+Please open an issue to report problems or request that a resource be added.

 ---